 Preston spine pain, and Cox Technic is the chiropractic treatment

 protocol that is founded on evidence-based research with documented clinical

 outcomes of relieving and controlling back pain.
-It satisfies Preston back pain patients seeking relief.
+It fulfills Preston back pain patients’ desire for

 Chiropractic Associates offers it to their Preston back pain patients